These loans for health professionals were designed to support Maine students and help meet Maine’s workforce needs.

 How to Apply

-- The application for the Maine Health Professions Loan is online only.
+1. The application for the Maine Health Professions Loan must be completed and submitted online.
 You will not be able to save an application in progress and return to it later—once you begin the application, you will need to complete it.

-- Before you begin, have all documents required to complete your application in a format ready to upload (e.g., PDF, scan, photo):
+2. Before you begin, have all documents required to complete your application saved as PDF files:

-- Signed copy of your 2022 state income tax returns
+• Copy of your 2023 state income tax return

-- The program application link below will direct you to FAME’s online application system.
+3. The application link below will direct you to FAME’s online application system.

-- Complete and submit the online application along with all of the required documents by May 31, 2023.
+5. Complete and submit the online application along with all required documents by May 31, 2024.
 Applications submitted without all required documents will be considered incomplete.

 How Students Are Selected